 In Greenville, South Carolina, Feed & Seed Co. is on a mission to serve farmers and families through a sustainable local food system.
 Their multi-purpose facility – located in Greenville County’s most food-insecure zip code – acts as a one-stop shop for both food entrepreneurs…

-Since 2015, ARC’s POWER Initiative has invested millions in projects working to create jobs, fuel new industries, and prepare students and workers and students for new opportunities in coal-impacted communities.
-The largest POWER funding package to date was awarded in October 2022, with particular momentum for one emerging sector:…
+Since 2015, ARC’s POWER Initiative has invested millions in projects working to create jobs, fuel new industries, and prepare workers and students for new opportunities in coal-impacted communities.
+The largest POWER funding package to date was awarded in October 2022, with particular momentum for one emerging sector: local food. …

 WVFFC provides statewide leadership in local food so farmers and agriculture businesses can thrive, ultimately nourishing and strengthening their communities.